LukeShortCloud/rootpages/src/openstack.rst

 -  General

-    -  Utilize /etc/hosts.
+    -  Utilize local DNS.

-        -  Ensure that all of your domain names (including the public domains) are listed in the /etc/hosts.
-This avoids a performance hit from DNS lookups.
-Alternatively, consider setting up a recursive DNS server on the controller nodes.
+        -  Ensure that all of the domain names in use are either available via a local recursive DNS server or on each server in the /etc/hosts file.
+This avoids a performance hit from external DNS lookups.

     -  Use memcache.